Get a great gift and fund 2016 conservation efforts. Donate today.

 Help protect small headwater streams

 Throughout Pennsylvania, native brook trout are at risk.
-Pressures from poor land management, natural resource development and other problems have reduced the number of fish and fishing opportunities throughout the state.
+Pressures from poor land management, natural resource development, and other problems have impacted fish populations and reduced fishing opportunities throughout the state.

 Amy Wolfe, Eastern Abandoned Mine Program and Pennsylvania Eastern Brook Trout Habitat Initiative Director-- firstname.lastname@example.org